Join us for an hour-long creative-writing freewrite via Zoom to raise funds for the Literature Africa Foundation!

 Hartt’s lifework is creating experiences where people find the writing craft to reach for their best artistic and human selves, find the writing community to connect with others, and find the ongoing inspiration of the writing life.

-To do this, he facilitates the Kahini Writing Sessions and hosts four annual writing retreats: two in Po’ipū, Kaua’i; and two in Las Vegas, Nevada.
+To do this, he hosts five annual writing retreats: two in Po’ipū, Kaua’i; one in Lahaina, Maui; and two in Las Vegas, Nevada.